 We at Hair Flair Extensions, often tell people to treat their extensions the way you would treat your natural hair, and to not overthink things.
-The quality of our European hair and the method of installation makes them very easy to work with, however there are a couple of exceptions.
+The quality of our European hair and the method of installation makes them very easy to work with, however there are a couple of rules that will help your extensions last longer and simply look better.
 Please read on to find out the most common aftercare mistakes and how easy it is to avoid them!

 Sleeping with wet hair extensions

 Do yourself and your extension technician a favour and do not fall asleep before your hair extensions have fully dried.
 Your hair is at its weakest when it is wet, so when you go to sleep with your hair wet or damp the roots can become intertwined, and will dry that way.
 Over time this will cause matting, because your bonds will becoming tangled.
 For you, this will mean a longer, and more painful maintenance appointment as your extension technician will have to spend a lot of time detangling (a lot of girls charge by the hour too.)